ASL One-on-One Savvy Tutoring Sessions

-We offer one-on-one sessions with one of our signing experts through Savvy Tutoring or Savvy Chat.
+We offer one-on-one sessions with one of our signing experts.
 Each session is 30-minutes long and takes place online through video chat.

 How It Works

-All chats are one-on-one, 30 minutes sessions, conducted online via video conferencing software.
-Chats with any of our deaf experts will be voice off.
+All sessions are one-on-one, 30 minutes long, conducted online via video conferencing software.
+Sessions with any of our deaf experts will be voice off.
 However, there is a text message feature within the video conferencing software if needed.